All

 Understanding Payment Adjustments For 2024 MIPS Reporting Year

-In August 2023, the final scores for 2022 MIPS (Merit-based Incentive Payment System) and the corresponding 2024 payment adjustments were released.
-These adjustments, based on the 2022 final scores, will impact payments for services provided in the 2024 calendar year, and they are made on a claim-by-claim basis.
-Adjustments are applied to each claim for services under the Medicare Physician Fee Schedule (PFS).
+In August 2023, CMS released the final scores for the 2022 MIPS (Merit-based Incentive Payment System).
+These scores determine the 2024 payment adjustments, impacting payments for services in the 2024 calendar year.
+Additionally, these adjustments apply on a claim-by-claim basis.
 They affect the Medicare paid amount, not the allowed amount, and do not impact patient payments.

-As a MIPS consulting services company, TriumpHealth has reviewed the latest CMS guidelines and shared valuable insights below by answering frequently asked questions by our customers.
-These answers are based on Medicare guidelines (Source: 2024 MIPS Payment Year Payment Adjustment User Guide – QPP (cms.gov)).
+TriumpHealth has reviewed the latest CMS guidelines as an MIPS consulting services company.
+Below, we answer frequently asked questions from our customers based on Medicare guidelines (Source: 2024 MIPS Payment Year Payment Adjustment User Guide – QPP (cms.gov)).

 Teamwork,Meeting,,Tablet,And,Business,People,In,Office,Workplace.,Collaboration,